 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

-The Centre for Medieval Studies has two scholarships at the home fees rate (£7,580) for any student applying for the MA in Medieval Studies.
+The Centre for Medieval Studies has two scholarships at the home fees rate (£7,810) for any student applying for MA Medieval Studies.
 The awards are based on academic merit and financial need, and you will be automatically considered if you apply to the course by the advertised deadline.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.